UFC Fight Night: Manuwa vs. Anderson: Predictions & Analysis

 A few statistical edges stand out.
 Luque throws significantly more leather — a 1.2 sig. strike per minute gap.
 Luque is far more active with takedowns, averaging 0.8 more per 15 minutes.
 Edwards has tighter striking defense, making opponents miss more often.

-**The Pick: Vicente Luque over Leon Edwards.** This is essentially a pick'em.
-The model nudges toward Luque at 52%, but there's almost nothing separating these two.
-The market and our model are aligned — the line looks fair.
+The Pick: Vicente Luque over Leon Edwards.
+This is essentially a pick'em.
+The model nudges toward Luque at 51%, but there's almost nothing separating these two.
+Notably, the betting market has Edwards at 45% implied while our model sees 49% — a 4-point disagreement that could signal value.

 Marc Diakiese vs Teemu Packalen